beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 This scripts creates a GlusterFS volume out of bricks exported by the compute hosts mounted to `/export/gluster` for storing VM instances.
 The created GlusterFS volume is replicated across all the 4 compute hosts.
 Such replication provides fault tolerance, as if any of the compute hosts fail, the VM instance data will be available from the remaining replicas.
-Compared to Network File System (NFS) exported by a single server, the complete replication provided by GlusterFS improves the read performance, since all the read operations are local.
+Compared to a Network File System (NFS) exported by a single server, the complete replication provided by GlusterFS improves the read performance, since all the read operations are local.
 This is important to enable efficient live migration of VMs.